Graphic Design AFA Degree

 - Career Coach: Explore hundreds of potential careers and job possibilities.

-A suggested two-year course sequence for full-time students in Graphic Design follows
+A suggested two-year course sequence for students in Graphic Design follows

 Suggested Course Sequence